 A word of warning, you might be surprised by how much those red beets will stain your digits, so if you don’t want to walk around the next day with red hands, you might be inclined to wear a pair of gloves while working with the beets.

 Roasting beets is easy work, but it isn’t fast—so this probably isn’t a recipe for your rushed Tuesday evening dinner.
 Save it for a Sunday afternoon supper.
-I recommend serving them up with a perfectly roasted chicken, some scalloped potatoes, and some biscuits.
-And then invite me over.
-I’ll bring wine.
+I recommend serving them up with a perfectly roasted chicken, some mashed potatoes, and some biscuits.
+And then invite me over—I’ll bring wine.